mjdarby/Objection/README.md

 If all goes well, Objection will hook into the Ace Attorney window and wait for microphone input.

 Because of the usage of the Porcupine library, the ppn files will eventually expire and need to be regenerated.
-Refer to the [Porcupine documentation](https://github.com/Picovoice/Porcupine) on how to do that.
+Refer to the [Porcupine documentation](https://github.com/Picovoice/Porcupine) on how to do the inital generation and subsequent renewals.

 ## Binaries
 A binary release for amd64-compatible machines will be available soon.